bevyengine/rfcs/rfcs/45-stageless.md

 ### Label configuration

-When building the constraint graph, all constraints between labels are expanded into constraints between the systems nested within them.
+When building the dependency graph, all edges (constraints) between labels are expanded into edges between the systems nested within them.

 ### Run criteria

 Run criteria are systems with several key constraints:

 - They cannot have system params that give mutable access to data.
-  - Required so we don't have order them.
+  - Required so we don't have order to them.
   - Read-only access avoids very surprising side effects.
 - They cannot capture or store local data.
   - Required to avoid user footguns: local data would be updated even if the guarded system ultimately doesn't run.